jazzypants1989/jessquery/README.md

 ### $$()

-- **$$(selector: string): DomProxyCollection**
+- **$$(selector: string, fixed?: boolean): DomProxyCollection**

   - Finds all elements in the DOM that match a CSS selector and returns them with some extra, useful methods
+  - If given a string that starts with `<`, it will create a new element with the given tag name and return it as a DomProxyCollection
+  - It can also accept HTMLElements and NodeLists, which will be converted to a DomProxyCollection.
-  - These methods can be chained together to create a sequence of actions that will be executed in order (including asynchronous tasks).
+  - These contain 43 methods that can be chained together to create a sequence of actions that will be executed in order (including asynchronous tasks).
   - Every method returns a DomProxy or DomProxyCollection object, which can be used to continue the chain.
   - All DOM API's can still be used, but they _MUST COME LAST_ within a single chain.